brianpetro/obsidian-smart-connections/README.md

 - Obsidian Canvas
 - PDFs (coming soon!)

 ## Join Our Community
+Your involvement is crucial to the evolution of Smart Connections.
+From troubleshooting issues to adding new features or sharing your unique uses of Smart Connections, every contribution enriches our community and drives the project forward.

 There are many ways to contribute to the Smart Connections project, and we value all forms of contributions.
 Whether you're helping to troubleshoot issues, adding new features, or sharing how you use Smart Connections to inspire others, your support is what makes this project thrive.

-- [ ] DO clarified
-	- [ ] Importance of community feedback
-	- [x] Emphasized recording videos on how you use Smart Connections

 - [Public Discussions on GitHub](https://github.com/brianpetro/obsidian-smart-connections/discussions)
 - [Report an issue on GitHub](https://github.com/brianpetro/obsidian-smart-connections/issues)